 - ¼ cup chopped dried apricots

-- Make sure one of your oven racks is placed in the center of your oven and heat oven to 275 degrees.
+- Make sure one of your oven racks is placed in the center of your oven and heat oven to 275F degrees.
 Spray a 9 x 13-inch baking pan with nonstick cooking spray and set aside.

 - In a large mixing bowl mix the oats, wheat germ, brown sugar, salt, almonds and coconut with a wooden spoon until well combined and set aside.

 - In a small saucepan bring the maple syrup, oil, water, and cinnamon to a simmer over low heat.

 - Pour the mixture onto the prepared baking pan.
 Squeeze the mixture a handful at a time to from small clumps.

-- Stir in the dried cranberries and apricots and continue to bake until golden, about 20 minutes more or until a nice rich golden brown.
+- Stir in the dried cranberries and apricots and continue to bake until golden, about 20 minutes more, or until a nice rich golden brown.

 - Once completely cool, store in an airtight container for up to 1 month.

 Links to more great granola recipes

 - Convection Oven Granola - from Anna at Cookie Madness

-Pumpkin Granola - from Two Peas and their Pod
+- Pumpkin Granola - from Two Peas and their Pod

 - Ina Garten's Homemade Granola - found at The Food Network

-Homemade Granola Recipe & Video - found at The Joy of Baking
+- Homemade Granola Recipe & Video - found at The Joy of Baking